4th Quarter classes begin the week of March 20, 2026.

 Day(s): Wed

 Two armies.
 One battlefield.
 Infinite possibilities.
 Across a checkered board, two mighty monarchies prepare for battle.
 In this legendary clash of kings and queens, which side will triumph in a test of wit, patience, perseverance, and strategy?
 Students will explore the logic and thrill of the timeless game of chess under the expert guidance of Grandmaster Rashad Babaev.
 Whether you're a budding tactician or a curious beginner, prepare to sharpen your mind and rise to the challenge.
 In Advanced Beginning Chess, students will use the Explorers Level curriculum developed by Grandmaster Babaev for his GMChessPrep program.
-During Quarter 2, the focus will be on opening principles, positional play, and advanced endgames.
-The class will learn how to start the chess game considering basic piece development, control of the center, castling early and king safety.
-Students will continue to learn endgame scenarios such as King + Pawn vs. King and promotion techniques, the Passed Pawn, the Rule of the Square, and vertical opposition.
-Finally, the class will be introduced to mini games with quick mates and traps such as Scholar's Mate, Fool's Mate, and F7 attacks.
+During Quarter 4, the focus will be on discipline, draw rules, and thinking skills.
+The class will review possible outcomes of the game including different draw types (Stalemate, Threefold Repetition, Perpetual Check) and understanding when and why games end in a draw.
+Students will review etiquette of the game including posture, behavior, the touch-move rule, and handling disputes.
+Finally, the group review the requirements for promotion to intermediate level.
 Learning and playing chess promote problem solving, decision making, critical and creative thinking, general cognitive ability, scholastic skills, and mathematical achievement (Univ. of Minnesota).
 Experts suggest that the game of chess teaches analytical and disciplined thinking skills, while raising self esteem, teaching motivation and determination, and sportsmanship (Kasparov Foundation).
 Each class will be spent part on instruction and part on playing time in practice matches with classmates while the instructor gives tips and reminders.
 Compass chess students will be given access to GMChessPrep's online portal for virtual chess practice opportunities between classes.
 Also, students who are absent can request a make-up session during a regularly scheduled GMC online evening group class.

 1:00 pm-1:55 pm